Structural and Magnetic Properties of Co-rich bct CoMn Films: Superlattice Calculations and Averages

 In general, ferromagnetic Mn moments become stronger as their distance increases.
 As these materials undergo a Bain deformation from bcc $\rightarrow$ fcc, the Mn atoms become ferrimagnetic with larger Mn moments anti-aligned with the ferromagnetic Co moments.
 When this occurs, the (I-a) and (III-c) solutions are structurally identical but not magnetically identical due to the Mn moments being anti-aligned to their nearest-neighbors along the $a$-axis, but aligned along the $c$-axis for (I-a), and the opposite is true for (III-c).
 This difference occurs from the choice of supercell effectively acting as the magnetic cell.
 The ferrimagnetic Mn solution of (I-c) results in anti-aligned Mn moments along one $a$-axis and aligned Mn moments along the other $a$-axis.

 The (II-a) and (II-c) phases are only structurally identical for bcc lattices, however they do both result in the largest $d_\text{Mn-Mn}$-values of the considered ordered alloys in this work.
 These ordered alloys have the largest Mn moments and are the most energetically favorable phases of Co$_{3/4}$Mn$_{1/4}$.
 The (II-a) phase results in columns of Co$_{1/2}$Mn$_{1/2}$ bct cells along the $c$-axis, while the (II-c) phase similarly results in columns of Co$_{1/2}$Mn$_{1/2}$ bct cells along an $a$-axis all surrounded by pure bct Co cells.
 Interestingly, the (II-c) phase has the highest Mn moment when $c/a^\text{sub} < 1$ despite the nearby Mn atoms within the supercell being closer than those of the (II-a) phase because the Mn atom located within the next bct Co$_{1/2}$Mn$_{1/2}$ in the column of (II-c) is located one in-plane lattce constant ($a$) away, whereas (II-a) is located one out-of-plane lattice constant ($c$) away.
 This same effect also results in the Mn moments of (II-c) being slightly lower than those of (II-a) when $c/a^\text{sub} > 1$.
-Again, as these phases go from bcc $\rightarrow$ fcc the Mn moments become anti-aligned.
+As these phases go from bcc $\rightarrow$ fcc the Mn moments become anti-aligned.
 The (II-a) phase transitions from a ferromagnetic Mn to an antiferromagnetic one with zero net Co moment.
+The ferromagnetic $\rightarrow$ nonmagnetic transition in the Co atomic moments of the (II-a) phase is continuous, unlike the transitions to lower-moment ferromagnetic states present in the other ordered alloys (see FIG.~\ref{fig:atomicMag_Co75Mn25}(a)).
 The (II-c) phase transitions from a ferromagnetic Mn to an ferrimagnetic one with a stronger Mn moment anti-aligned with the ferromagnetic Co moments.

 The (IV-a) and (IV-c) phases are ferrimagnetic over the entire $c/a^\text{sub}$-range investigated in this work.
 Additionally, they are energetically unfavorable states by $\sim15$ eV.
 Because of this, they were excluded from the weighted average for the disordered alloy.